judka-uriel/uriel-book/uriel_en.md

 One of the confirmations that a son is raised by the father is brought in Pesachim [49](https://www.sefaria.org/Pesachim.49a.12).
-The sages taught that a man should strive to take as wife the daughter of a Torah scholar, but under no circumstances the daughter of an *am‑ha'aretz* (here this is a synonym for ignoramus).
-For if the children lose their father, then the mother will undertake the education of the children, and then it depends solely upon her what heritage she will transmit to the child: either upbringing as a Torah scholar, or as an *am‑ha'aretz*.
+The sages taught that a man should strive to take as wife the daughter of a Torah scholar, but under no circumstances the daughter of an *am ha‑aretz* (here this is a synonym for ignoramus).
+For if the children lose their father, then the mother will undertake the education of the children, and then it depends solely upon her what heritage she will transmit to the child: either upbringing as a Torah scholar, or as an *am ha‑aretz*.
 This is also one of the reasons for attempts to transition to matrilineality, when many Jewish children had no fathers, and their upbringing came to be undertaken by mothers.